borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-note-track">Note Track</h3>

 By default, all tracks are configured as note tracks.
 In this mode, the track uses step sequencing to generate gate and CV signals.
-A sequence consists of a maximum 64 steps and there is a total of 16 patterns per track.
+A sequence consists of a maximum of 64 steps and there is a total of 16 sequences per track.

 Each step is defined through a number of properties, also called layers, to control the generated gate and CV signals.

-The generated gate sequence is controlled by the _Gate_ layer, which simply activates/deactivates gates for individual steps.
+The _Gate_ layer defines what steps of the sequence create a gate signal.
 To introduce some random variation, the _Gate Probability_ layer is used to control how often an active gate is actually generated at the output.
 The _Length_ layer controls the duration of the gate signal and allows to tie notes together if set to the maximum.
 Again, to introduce some random variation, the _Length Variation Range_ and _Length Variation Probability_ layers control a maximum random deviation of the gate length and the probability of actually randomizing the gate length.

-Finally, the _Retrigger_ layer allows each gate signal to be retriggered multiple times within the duration of the step, allowing for faster gates and ratcheting effects.
+The _Retrigger_ layer allows each gate signal to be retriggered multiple times within the duration of the step, allowing for faster gates and ratcheting effects.
 Retriggering can also be randomized using the _Retrigger Probability_ layer.

-The generated CV sequence is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
+The generated CV signal is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
 Each note is stored as an index to an entry in a [Scale](#concepts-scale), allowing the generated CV signals to be used both for controlling note pitch as well as other arbitrary modulation signals.
 Using the _Note Variation Range_ and _Note Variation Probability_ layers some random variation can be applied to the CV signal.
-Finally, the _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.
+The _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.

-TODO
+The playback of the sequence is controlled by additional paramaters:

+- _Divisor_ controls the rate at which steps are played back
+- _Run Mode_ controls the order in which steps are played back
+- _First Step_ and _Last Step_ control what part of the sequence is played back

+Sequences are edited on the [Sequence Edit](#pages-sequence-edit) page and sequence parameters can be edited on the [Sequence](#pages-sequence) page.

 <!-- Curve Track -->

 <h3 id="concepts-curve-track">Curve Track</h3>

 In curve mode, a track also uses step sequencing with similar playback features to the note track.
-However, each step is defined as a curve shape.
+However, in this track only a CV signal is output and each step is defined as a curve shape, making this mode useful to generate modulation signals.

-TODO
+The generated CV signal is controlled by the _Curve_ layer, which defines a curve shape to be output over the duration of one step.
+The _Minimum_ and _Maximum_ layers define the lower and upper voltage that is output for each step.

+Playback is controlled by the same set of parameters as for the note track.

 <!-- MIDI/CV Track -->